Soumi-Code/E-Commerce/README.md

 npm run dev    # Start the frontend development server
 ```

-The frontend will be available at [http://localhost:5173](http://localhost:5173) and the backend API at [http://localhost:3000](http://localhost:3000) by default.
+The frontend will be available at [http://localhost:5173]and the backend API at [http://localhost:3000] by default.

 ---
 ## Check out the website